firecmsco/firecms/website/docs/quickstart.md

 ---

 :::note
-Please note that in order to use FireCMS you need an existing Firebase project with some requirements.
+Please note that in order to use FireCMS as described in this quickstart guide, you need an existing Firebase project with features enabled, such as Google authentication, Firestore and Firebase storage.
 Check the [Firebase setup section](firebase_setup.md) if you need additional support
 :::

+Let's build a very simple CMS that creates a collection of products, with some properties.
+It includes samples of some advanced features, such as dynamic conditional fields or references (to the same products' collection, for simplicity).

+We are defining our `Product` type for better type checking and code clarity but it is not compulsory.

+Authentication and authorization are also enabled, and make use of the `extra` field in the `User` to check for permissions.

+### Steps:

 - Create a new React app including Typescript: